UstadMobile/UstadMobile/test-end-to-end/android-maestro/README.md

 ## Maestro end-to-end testing for Android

 The end-to-end tests for the Android app are built using [Maestro](https://maestro.mobile.dev/) and generate reports.
+The scripts have been written and tested on Linux.
+They may work on other systems, but that has not been thoroughly tested.

 ### Prerequisites:

 * Install Maestro as per the [official instructions](https://maestro.mobile.dev/getting-started/installing-maestro).
-* Build the android release apk from the [app-android-launcher](../app-android-launcher/) module and the HTTP server from the [app-ktor-server](../app-ktor-server/) module.
+* Build the android release apk from the [app-android](../app-android/) module and the HTTP server from the [app-ktor-server](../app-ktor-server/) module.
 This would be done by the normal **gradlew build** command.
 * Start an Android emulator or connect a physical device and get the serial of the device (e.g. using the **adb devices** command)
+* MacOS only: install the realpath command.

 ### Running: